jorik041/Emerald-AI-wiki/Using-Emerald-AI-Unity-Events.md

 Assigning your AI object as the object reference on the Emerald AI Unity Event:
 ![](https://i.imgur.com/FI5K7mN.png)

 All available scripts, functions, components, and API on reference object for the Emerald AI Unity Event.
-These are called when the specified event is invoked.
+An Emerald AI Unity Event is called when the specified event is invoked.
 In this Event's case, it's each time the AI is damaged.

 ![](https://i.imgur.com/drISY3c.png)